crespohector/welcome-to-mod-7/README.md

 ## Daily Standups

+You will have daily stand ups with your Project Manager.
 Daily standups will take place between groups of 3-5 students from your circle.
-Each student will take roughly 5-7 minutes to screen-share their **deployed app** and **code**.
+Each student will take roughly 5-10 minutes to screen-share their **deployed app** and **code**.
 Students are expected to explain what they worked on Heroku and then explain the code and data-flow afterwards.
 Specific standup times will always be announced in your circle channel.
-TA's will ask students a small handful of questions while taking brief notes that are shared with the rest of the module 7 team as well as the PTMs and the Career Quest team.
+Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the module 7 team as well as the PTMs and the Career Quest team.

 ### Questions For Students:

 *Please note that all work must be shown on Heroku, not localhost.
 We can not determine the progression of your project based on localhost alone*
-* What did you worked on yesterday?
+* What progress did you make on your goal from yesterday?
 * What is your goal for today that you plan to complete before next standup?
 * Can you walkthrough the code base of the feature you worked on?

 ### Additional Questions That May Be Asked For Students:
 * When did you last deploy?
 * Is all the code you are showing deployed?
-* What progress did you make on your goal from yesterday?
-* Does your lead circle TA approve of the goal?
+* Does your Project Manager approve of the goal?
 * What is your project status in terms of user stories?

 ### Other Standup Notes

-* If technical questions come up, your circle TA will ask you to put them in the lecture questions channel asap as we will not have time to debug during standups.
+* If **technical questions come up**, your PM will ask you to put them in the lecture questions channel as we will not have time to debug during standups.
-* TAs will take notes regardless of whether your standup check in seems like it went well or not.
 * TA notes will include whether you met yesterdays goal fully / partially / not at all.
 * TA notes will also include 3-5 word description of your goal for tomorrow.

+## Workflow Expectations

-## Complete ONE FEATURE before moving on to the next.
+### Complete ONE FEATURE before moving on to the next.
-* Design Documents: Functional Requirements, Schema Diagram, Backend Routes, Frontend Routes, Timeline for Completion
-* General Workflow:
+* Expected General Workflow:
     * DB Tables => Backend Routes => Frontend Components => Error Handling => Styling

+### CSS Styling
-* Do not leave default styling for HTML elements such as buttons, inputs, textareas, etc.
+* Do not leave any default styling for HTML elements such as buttons, inputs, textareas, etc.
+* CSS must look as if you have made a valiant effort.
+You are not expected to be a designer, but attention to spacing, font, layout must be apparent.
+* Your site must be intuitive to the user.
+User must not have to hunt and guess how to navigate and use your app.

+### GitHub
+* Utilize creating a KanBan Board on Github to effectively manage your time in completing tasks and objectives.
+* Make sure to push to GitHub daily. *(We want to see that garden green)*
+* You are encouraged to use branches to complete your features and to push to your main branch when you have working functionality.
+   * Please rememeber to test the feature not only on local, but on Production *(Heroku)* as well to ensure it works as expected.

 > This general workflow is what's to be expected and will help with understanding how the data flow works from the backend to the frontend.